noanjrd/MovieMatch/README.md

 3. Up to 25 unique indices are mapped across the dataset indices via `links.csv` to extract standard global IDs.

-## Parallel Metadata Fetching

-To maximize backend efficiency, I built an asynchronous orchestration layer using `httpx` and `asyncio.gather` inside FastAPI:

-* Once the similarity engine resolves the 25 recommended dataset IDs, the backend maps them to TMDB-compliant parameters.
-* Instead of sequentially querying metadata, it spins up parallel async threads to fetch production text, poster paths, and movie genre data from TMDB endpoints.
-* The organized dataset payload is then consolidated and pushed downstream to the UI.

 ## Getting Started

 ### Prerequisites